stuartduff/woocommerce-dynamic-pricing-table/readme.txt

 == Description ==

-Displays a pricing discount table on WooCommerce products, a user role discount message and a simple category discount message when using the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin.
+This extension will add a pricing table and other discount notifications for customers on the frontend of your WooCommerce store when using the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin.
 == Installation ==

 1. Download the plugin from it's GitHub Repository Download [WooCommerce Dynamic Pricing Table](https://github.com/stuartduff/woocommerce-dynamic-pricing-table).